Paris accord not enough to tackle climate change, says John Kerry

 US special presidential envoy on climate John Kerry warned that the Paris climate accord is “not enough” to tackle climate change, as he made his first public appearance at the White House since his appointment on Wednesday.

-Announcing a summit of world leaders to take place on April 22nd, he said that a global response is needed to respond to the climate crisis.
+Announcing a summit of world leaders to take place on April 22nd, he said that a global response was needed to respond to the climate crisis.

 “The stakes on climate change just simply couldn’t be any higher than they are right now,” he said.
 “This is an issue where failure, literally, is not an option.”